- What's On?

 Unfortunately, you may still be liable for the rent (even if you leave early) until the end of the contract.

-Check out our leaflet on Leaving your housing contract Leaflet 11-12 for further advice, alternatively contact the advice centre.
+Check out our leaflet on Leaving A Housing Contract Leaflet 2013 for further advice, alternatively contact the Advice Centre.

 The schemes are completely independent of the landlord, so any disputes should be settled fairly.
 If your landlord refuses to comply, the county courts may be able to order him/her to either give you your deposit back, pay it into an appropriate scheme, and/or pay you between one and three times its value.